-Zakat system in Pakistan can be divided generally into two major components27 namely private Zakat (which is included in the philanthropic section 7.6) and governmental Zakat.
-The governmental system was introduced through "Zakat and Ushr Ordinance 198028".
+Zakat system in Pakistan can be divided generally into two major components namely private Zakat (which is included in the philanthropic section 7.6) and governmental Zakat.
+The governmental system was introduced through "Zakat and Ushr Ordinance 1980".
 The benefits are targeted at the poorest.
-The main systems providing social assistance benefits are Zakat and Bait-ul-Mal29.
-Zakat fund is utilized
+The main systems providing social assistance benefits are Zakat and Bait-ul-Mal.
+Zakat fund is utilized for assistance to the needy, the indigent and the poor particularly orphans and widows, the handicapped, and the disabled.

-27 ADB, Social Protection Strategy Development Study, Social Protection, Final Report Vol. 1: Social Protection, 34ff.
+&lt;sup>28ADB, Social Protection Strategy Development Study, Social Protection, Final Report Vol. 1: Social Protection, 34ff.

-28 Zakat & Ushr Ordinance, 1980, (NO.VIII of 1980).
+&lt;sup>29Zakat & Ushr Ordinance, 1980, (NO.VIII of 1980).

-29 ADB, as cited above, 34ff.
+ADB, as cited above, 34ff.